N-Basu/Digital-Mental-Calendar/README.md

-# Calendar Calculator
+# Digital Mental Calendar

-This special calculator allows you to pinpoint the exact day of the week of any past calendar date you enter, using calculations derived from our internationally recognized Gregorian calendar.
+This special "mental calendar" allows you to pinpoint the exact day of the week of any past calendar date you enter, using calculations derived from our internationally recognized Gregorian calendar.

 # Requirements
 -> The date must be entered in the MM/DD/YYYY format